nategarelik/Nay8/Documentation/webhooks.md

 }
 ```

 In the case that the server is unable to process the request, you may return back an error response instead.
-Jared will log this for debugging purposes.
+Nay8 will log this for debugging purposes.
 ```
 {
   "success": false,